joshua-lehmann/blog-service/README.md

 This service exposes several API endpoints, to get an overview use the included OpenAPI specification file at http://localhost:8000/q/openapi
-You can also explore the API interactively using the included Swagger UI at http://localhost:8000/q/swagger-ui
+You can also explore the API interactively using the included Swagger UI at http://localhost:8000/q/swagger-ui Alternatively you can also view the auto generated file at [openapi.json](./api-docs/openapi.json) Somehow the build in the pipeline fails if the autogeneration of the openapi file is enabled, so for now it is commented out in the application.properties file.

 ## Available functionalities